Choosing the right WorldPop population data for you

 We use top-down modelling methods across different projects, producing a range of different outputs that match to various needs and country contexts.
 Past projects include:

-- Collaborations with the National Statistical Offices of Kenya, Mozambique, Niger, Senegal, Sierra Leone and Uganda in constructing small area population datasets through disaggregation of either census counts or official projections to 100m grid squares.
+- Collaborations with the National Statistical Offices or Ministries of Health of Cameroon, Chad, Cote d’Ivoire, Guinea, Kenya, Mali, Mozambique, Niger, Senegal, Sierra Leone, Uganda and Zambia in constructing small area population datasets through disaggregation of either census counts or official projections to 100m grid squares.
 These are available through the WorldPop Open Population Repository (WOPR)

 - Collaborations with the UNFPA Latin America and the Caribbean Regional Office (LACRO) and National Statistical Offices across the region to disaggregate official estimates and census counts to grid squares.
 Methods and data are available in High-resolution gridded population datasets for Latin America and the Caribbean using official statistics published in Scientific Data.

-- Collaborations with UNFPA on the construction of small area population datasets (for Ukraine, Sudan, Turkey and others) through disaggregating Common Operational Datasets on Population Statistics (COD-PS).
+- Collaborations with UNFPA on the construction of small area population datasets (for Ukraine, Sudan, Türkiye, Yemen and others) through disaggregating Common Operational Datasets on Population Statistics (COD-PS).

 - Top-down model datasets are available for all countries through our global data collection.